Summary: in this tutorial, you will learn how to use the SQL DISTINCT

 Code language: plaintext (plaintext)

-The following statement selects the job id and salary from the employees
+The following statement retrieves the job id and salary from the employees

 table: